 Sometimes you feel like a nut, some times you don’t.
 And sometimes you feel like crazy, glittery, shiny over the top festive and sometimes you don’t.
-These are perfect for those times when you don’t want your house to look like it was taken over by glitter happy elves.
+These Rustic Christmas Trees perfect for those times when you don’t want your house to look like it was taken over by glitter-happy elves.

 These stocking holders require a tiny bit of drilling but other than that they basically put themselves together.
 You can find all of the wood and hardware you need for these at Lowes.